 She Is The Music (SITM) is a nonprofit organization increasing the number of women working in music – songwriters, engineers, producers, artists and industry professionals.
 It is an independent, global network that operates as a unifying organization for women from across the industry, creating strength and impact on a global scale.
 As an umbrella nonprofit, they also provide resources and support for female-focused initiatives that are working to create meaningful change – both through their own programs, as well as external efforts around the world.
 Programs include an all-female songwriting series, industry database of women creators and mentorship program, with more to come.

 The State Education Agency Directors of Arts Education (SEADAE) supports the professional effectiveness of individual members and provides a collective voice for leadership on issues affecting arts education.
 They aim to achieve quality, comprehensive, sequential, standards-based education in the arts for all students PreK-20.

 This site provides resources for school leaders who wish to embrace arts programming among their strategies for achieving Title I goals.
-It is intended, in particular, for schools with school-wide Title I programs, and includes tools for planning, implementing, and evaluating arts-based strategies in alignment with state and federal Title I regulations. title1arts.org is a project of the California Alliance for Arts Education.
+It is intended, in particular, for schools with school-wide Title I programs, and includes tools for planning, implementing, and evaluating arts-based strategies in alignment with state and federal Title I regulations.
+Watch this short, interactive film about Title I and the Arts

 The Title IV-A Coalition is an alliance comprised of dozens of national organizations working together to advocate for full funding and the successful implementation of the Student Support and Academic Enrichment (SSAE) grants under Title IV-A of the Every Student Succeeds Act (ESSA).
 This flexible block grant, authorized at $1.6 billion through fiscal year 2021, is designed to ensure that districts have access to programs that foster safe and healthy students, provide students with a well-rounded education, and increase the effective use of technology in our nation’s schools.